bids-standard/bids-specification/src/derivatives/05-functional-derivatives.md

 A time series is a chronologically ordered series of numeric values.
 Time series will generally be stored as tables, with a row of column headers indicating the name of the series.
-In the case where every voxel has a time series, then the data should be stored in a 4D NIfTI file.
+In the case where the time series varies spatially, the data SHOULD be stored in an appropriate file, such as a 4D NIfTI file, a `.time.gii` GIFTI file, or a `.dtseries.nii` CIFTI-2 file.

 All time series files MUST be accompanied by a data dictionary in JSON format, consistent with the format described in
 [Common principles](../02-common-principles.md#tabular-files), which describes metadata for each column name.
-In the case of NIfTI time series files, the notion of column name does not apply, so column-level metadata may be applied to the entire file.
+In the case of spatial time series files, the notion of column name does not apply, so column-level metadata may be applied to the entire file.
 In addition, the following fields apply to the entire file in all cases: